 What is hyperfixation?

 Hyperfixation is when individuals with ADHD become intensely passionate and involved in an activity or hobby for extended periods of time.
-Often times, people who are hyperfixated on an activity or hobby may not realize that they are in this state.
+Sometimes, people who are hyperfixated on an activity or hobby may not realize that they are in this state.
 While engaging in activities or hobbies can bring joy and satisfaction, hyperfixating on these interests for such extended periods of time often comes at the expense of other responsibilities and daily tasks.
 This can lead to feelings of shame or guilt.

 Hyperfixation is not a recognized symptom in the usual diagnostic criteria, yet it can be a very apparent symptom in the lives of people with ADHD.
 ADHD is often mislabeled as a disorder of inattention.
 With this in mind, there is a common misconception that people with ADHD have complete inattention issues, but in reality, ADHD may be more accurately looked at as an “attention-abundance disorder.”
 So, when thinking about hyperfixations, ADHD is less about lacking focus and more about having an abundance of attention directed intensely towards specific activities or hobbies.